miltonbecker/mongodb-course/README.md

 show dbs
 ```

-Select or create the 'cities' database:
+Select or create the 'test' database:

 ```
-use cities
+use test
 ```

 ## Insert